andreicscs/HoneyWire/README.md

 ## 🚀 Quick Start Guide

-Deploying HoneyWire takes less than 60 seconds using our pre-built GitHub Container Registry images.
+Deploying HoneyWire takes less than 60 seconds using our pre-built GitHub Container images.
 No compiling required.

 Create a new directory on your server, and create two files: `docker-compose.yml` and `.env`.